 We believe that Adjusted EBITDA provides useful information about our financial performance, enhances the overall understanding of our past performance and future prospects, and allows for greater transparency with respect to a key metric used by our management for financial and operational decision-making.
 We believe that Adjusted EBITDA helps identify underlying trends in our business that otherwise could be masked by the effect of the expenses that we exclude in Adjusted EBITDA.
 In particular, we believe the exclusion of share-based compensation expense and transaction-related costs associated with our acquisition activity provides a useful supplemental measure in evaluating the performance of our operations and provides better transparency into our results of operations.
-Adjusted EBITDA also excludes other income and expense, net which primarily includes typically nonrecurring expense items, such as, legal fees associated with the NAR case, minor legal settlement claims, severance costs, professional fees related to investigating potential financing opportunities, if applicable.
+Adjusted EBITDA also excludes other income and expense, net which primarily includes typically nonrecurring expense items, such as, professional fees related to investigating potential financing and acquisition opportunities, if applicable.